AidenCastillo/Notes/03-Areas/Government/Government Flashcards.md

 **Roe v.
 Wade (1973)**
 ?
 A Texas woman, "Jane Roe," wanted an abortion, but Texas law prohibited it unless the mother’s life was in danger.
 The Supreme Court ruled that abortion was protected under the _Right to Privacy_ implied in the 14th Amendment.
+Due process clause implies right to privacy.
 <!--SR:!2025-02-26,2,243-->

 **New York Times v.
 United States (1971)**